 When you find an auction that you’d like to attend, be sure to show up a few minutes early.
 If you think you might bid, then you’ll need to register as a bidder.
 Registering in no way obligates you to bid on any unit, it just gives you the right to do so.
-Usually before the auction starts some ‘ground rules’ are announced, like “don’t go in the unit” and “don’t touch anything inside the unit” and most importantly “if you win, payment is due immediately.”
+Usually before the auction starts some ‘ground rules’ are announced.
+Typical rules are “don’t go in the unit.”
+Or “don’t touch anything inside the unit” and most importantly “if you win, payment is due immediately.”

 So if you’re planning to bid, bring cash.
 Credit card and check payments are generally NOT accepted by the auctioneer.

 You’ll also need to bring a padlock, and probably a flashlight as well.
-The units are dark and the flashlight can help you see what’s inside, which is kind of important if you’re trying to quickly estimate the value of the unit.
+Units are dark and the flashlight can help you see what’s inside.
+That’s kind of important if you’re trying to quickly estimate the value of the unit.
 The padlock is in case you win.
 If you do, the locker is immediately yours.
 Close the sliding door and lock it up till you’re ready to come back with your truck and trailer to unload it.

 A couple of parting tips.
 When you’re buying and selling abandoned storage unites it’s very easy to get caught up in the excitement of the auction and overbid.
 To make sure you don’t do that, set a maximum amount you’re willing to spend.
 Do this BEFORE the bidding starts, and stick to your guns.
 I was good at this and it’s why I never lost money on the units I bought.